For professional development I read many marketing and writing blogs.

 Beyond customer retention and repeat business benefits, handwritten thank you notes can generate positive word-of-mouth.
 Thanks to social media, that can scale to thousands of people.

-I experienced this first hand a year ago when brand expert Denise Lee Yohn raved about a thank you note I sent her on Twitter.
+I experienced this first hand when brand expert Denise Lee Yohn raved about a handwritten thank you note I sent her on Twitter.
 Denise has 17,100 followers.

 My own experience supports the business case for handwritten notes.
-In a quick review I found that thank-you-note-recipient referrals have led to four speaking engagements, six new clients, thirty research and consulting projects and a three-year consulting stint on retainer.
+Thank-you-note-recipient referrals have led to six speaking engagements, twelve new clients, thirty-three research and consulting projects, one coaching engagement, four book editing gigs, and a three-year consulting stint on retainer.

 I hope you can see now that handwriting thank you notes is a powerful marketing tool.